 That said, when installing a larger update we recorded levels up to 45dB, which is roughly as noisy as a printer in action.
 Even then, that's not too loud, and it barely registers over the sound of actually playing a game.
-This was also the case when playing the next-gen titles we've sampled so far.
+This was also the case when sampling various new-gen titles.

-It's welcome news for those who don't want their gameplay interrupted by the whirring of a struggling machine – but with this quietness still comes a fair bit of heat.
-The Xbox Series X is on a par with the Xbox One X when it comes to heat emission, with heat dispersed through the cooling vents at the top, which we advise leaving ample space for.
+It's welcome news for those who don't want their gameplay interrupted by the whirring of a struggling machine – but with this quietness comes some heat.
+The Xbox Series X is on a par with the Xbox One X for heat emission, with heat dispersed through the cooling vents at the top, which we advise leaving ample space for.
 The console itself does get toasty, too, but we didn't find that this impacted performance when running more intensive next-gen titles.

 Xbox Series X UI and dashboard

-While the external design of the Xbox Series X is a considerable departure from its predecessors, the console's UI and dashboard have undergone more subtle changes.
+While the external design of the Xbox Series X is a considerable departure from its predecessors, the console's UI and dashboard contain more subtle changes.

 The Xbox Series X dashboard is pretty much the same as the Xbox One’s.
 The main reason for this is because Microsoft rolled out a meaty update to the Xbox One back in August 2020 to make its UI more streamlined, and to converge it with that of the Xbox Series X.

-That means the Xbox Series X UI still has a tiled layout, with customizable pins, so you can choose which games and apps you want to see first on your home screen, and offers easy access to games, apps, party chat, and other features via the Xbox button on your controller.
-It's a pretty streamlined interface and allows for plenty of customization options and easy navigation.
+That means the Xbox Series X UI still has a tiled layout with customizable pins.
+So, you can choose which games and apps you want to see first on your home screen, and offers easy access to games, apps, party chat, and other features via the Xbox button on your controller.
+It's a pretty streamlined interface that allows for plenty of customization options and easy navigation.

 Customization seems to be at the heart of the Xbox Series X UI.
-In addition to being able to move around your pinned games and apps, Microsoft is also letting players express themselves a bit more with the inclusion of new profile themes that act as a background for your profile page.
+In addition to moving around your pinned games and apps, Microsoft is also letting players express themselves a bit more with the inclusion of new profile themes, acting as a background for your profile page.
 Players can also now finally use dynamic backgrounds, which offers a more personalized home screen option for those who are bored of the Xbox One's static offering.